 Chop the vegetables into similar sized pieces.
 Since carrots take so long to soften, it was okay to cut them much smaller than the rest.

-Add cooking oil to a very large skillet or wok.
+Add 2 Tbsp cooking oil to a very large skillet or wok.
 Heat over medium-high until the pan is very hot.
-Once hot, add the hardest vegetables first.
-Stir for one minute.
+Once hot, add the hardest vegetables first (or the vegetables that take the longest to soften), in this case, it was carrots and broccoli.
+Stir briskly for about one minute, or just until you start to see the color of the broccoli turn bright green.
 They will continue to cook as you add more vegetables.

-Pour the sauce over the vegetables in the skillet.
-Stir and cook until the sauce begins to simmer.
+Give the stir fry sauce a quick stir to recombine, then pour the sauce over the vegetables in the skillet.
+Stir and cook until the sauce begins to simmer, at which point it will thicken and turn glossy.
 Remove the skillet from the heat, or continue to cook until the vegetables are cooked to your liking.

 Top the stir fry with sesame seeds and enjoy!